PierrickI3/inin-dialer/README.md

 ### What dialer affects

 * Installs SQL 2008 R2 Native Client
-* Installs SQL Server 2012 Express & creates a database
+* Installs SQL Server 2012 Express & creates a database. .Net 3.5 is automatically installed.
 * Installs CCS or ODS
-* Creates a UDL file called C:\tmp\connection.udl
+* Creates a UDL file on the desktop

 ### Setup Requirements